-5. When a house or a car or anything else in renovated, we expect that it will identifiable as the object given to renovation, that is will show very obvious improvements and that some imperfections will remain, for such is the nature of renovations.
+5. When a house or a car or anything else in renovated, we expect that it will be identifiable as the object given to renovation, that it will show very obvious improvements and that some imperfections will remain, for such is the nature of renovations.
 This combination of renovation features will characterize the Millennium, but not the new heaven and earth of the eternal ages.

 The bara of Isaiah 65:17 cannot refer to the obliteration and recreation of the heavens and earth referred to in Revelation 1:1.
 It must refer to renovation in preparation for the Millennium.